-ELIGIBILITY FOR ADMISSION[24 CFR Part 5, Subparts B, D & E; Part 982, Subpart E]
+ELIGIBILITY FOR ADMISSION

-ELIGIBILITY FACTORS [982.201(b)]
+[24 CFR Part 5, Subparts B, D & E; Part 982, Subpart E]

-To be eligible for participation and placement on the waiting list, an applicant must meet the following criteria:
+2. 1 ELIGIBILITY FACTORS [982.201(b)]

-- An applicant must be a "family" - A "family" may be a single person or a group of persons in which the head of household or spouse is at least 18 years of age or an emancipated minor under State law. - An applicant must be within the appropriate Income Limits - Eligible household's income must not exceed the income limit at 80% of median income set by HUD. - An applicant must furnish - Social Security Numbers for all family members. - Declaration of Citizenship or Eligible Immigrant Status and verification where required. - At least one member of the applicant family must be either a U.S. citizen or have eligible immigration status before MHA may provide any financial assistance. - Evidence of Citizenship/Eligible Immigrant Status will not be verified until the family is selected from the waiting list for final eligibility processing for issuance of a Voucher, unless MHA determines that such eligibility is in question, whether or not the family is at or near the top of the waiting list. - An applicant must meet the student rule.
+- A. To be eligible for participation and placement on the waiting list, an applicant must meet the following criteria: - (1) An applicant must be a "family" - (i) A "family" may be a single person or a group of persons in which the head of household or spouse is at least 18 years of age or an emancipated minor under State law. - (2) An applicant must be within the appropriate Income Limits - (i) Eligible household's income must not exceed the income limit at 80% of median income set by HUD. - (ii) PBV eligible household's income must not exceed the income limit for tax credit properties for PBV applicants.
+The income limit may differ for each PBV site. - (iii) MHA will not issue a voucher to eligible households that would pay 100% of the contract rent using HUD's rent calculations. - (3) An applicant must furnish all requested documents requested by MHA including but not limited to the following: - (i) Social Security Numbers for all family members.
+[24 CFR 5.216, 5.218, 5.233]. (a) Applicant families determined otherwise eligible but who have failed to disclose or provide verification of SSN at the time of eligibility determination, may maintain their position on the waiting list for up to 90 days. (b) Applicants for Section 8 Moderate Rehab Single-Room Occupancy (SRO), may be admitted without providing the requested documentation, but must provide it within 90 days of admission. - (ii) Declaration of Citizenship or Eligible Immigrant Status and verification.
+At least one member of the applicant family must be either a U.S. citizen or have eligible immigration status before MHA may provide any financial assistance. - (4) An applicant must meet the student rule.
 See Addendum B

-Reasons for denial of admission are addressed in the "Denial or Termination of Assistance" chapter.
+B. Reasons for denial of admission are addressed in the "Denial or Termination of Assistance" chapter.
 These reasons for denial constitute additional admission criteria.